kubernetes/minikube/site/content/en/docs/drivers/docker.md

 - Cross platform (linux, macOS, Windows)
 - No hypervisor required when run on Linux
 - Experimental support for [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) on Windows 10
+- --no-vtx-check: Disable checking for the availability of hardware virtualization

 ## Known Issues